 Ambrogio received his doctorate from Sidney Sussex College, University of Cambridge in 2009.
 Since then he has taught at the Universities of Greenwich, York and Lady Margaret Hall, University of Oxford.
-He was appointed Lecturer in Modern European History at Kent in 2013.
+He became Lecturer in Modern European History at Kent in 2013.
 His teaching focuses on Eighteenth and Nineteenth Century Europe.
-His main area of expertise is the French Revolution and he is in process of designing a special subject for 2014 which will be entitled Napoleon and Europe: War, Empire, Civilisation and Law 1799–1815’ and an MA advanced option entitled: ‘Desperate Romantics and Vicious Reactionaries, Europe after Napoleon 1815-1849’.
+His main area of expertise is the French Revolution and his teaching includes a special subject entitled: ‘Napoleon and Europe: War, Empire, Civilisation and Law 1799–1815’ and an MA advanced option entitled: ‘Desperate Romantics and Vicious Reactionaries, Europe after Napoleon 1815-1849’.

 Ambrogio's main research interests have focused on Revolutionary France and Napoleonic Italy.
 His doctorate examined the declining fortunes of Louis XVI's court during the early French Revolution and was published by Cambridge University Press in 2012.
 He is currently working on a second book project with the provisional title: ‘Napoleon versus the Pope.’.
 Ambrogio is also very interested in how the Ancien Régime was invented and conceptualised during the nineteenth century.
 With Prof. Michael Broers of the University of Oxford he organised an international conference in August 2016 entitled: ‘The Price of Peace, Modernising the Ancien Régime?
 1815-1848’.
 This encouraged scholars to engage and share new comparative perspectives on the political history of the European Restorations and Vormärz periods.
 A two volume edited collection based on the conference proceedings will be published by IB Tauris.

 He welcomes enquiries from potential MA and PhD students interested in high politics, Empire, diplomacy, military history and princely courts during eighteenth and nineteenth century European especially France and Italy.